songdejia/DFL-CNN/README.md

-### Results and Visualization of ten boxes for discriminative patches
+### Results and Visualization of ten boxes for discriminative patches:
 Train on 4 Titan V after epoch 120 with batchsize 56, Now I got best result **Top1 85.140% Top5 96.237%**.
 You can download weights from [here](https://pan.baidu.com/s/1nxI3mV2cOOoMCLpCqg_cjA).
 If use TenCrop transform in code, result can improve further.